commercetools/commercetools-payone-integration/docs/Field-Mapping.md

  * `xid`, `cavv`, `eci` (3Dsecure is done via redirect only)
  * `sd[n]` "delivery date"  and `ed[n]` delivery end date (there is no matching equivalent on the CT Cart Line Item)
  * `protect_result_avs` konfiguriert nur im backend von PAYONE.
 Wird quasi nicht genutzt und ist AMEX-Spezifisch.
+ *  All "traditional" bank account data fields (i.e. not IBAN and BIC) are omitted for Refund and Clearing Data Cases as in these cases the Data is not put in manually by the end user.

 ## commercetools Payment resource